It is no secret, sitting for prolonged periods is NOT good for us.

 Movement is medicine for the mind and body with tangible returns on investment!

 We spend 90% of our time indoors and one third of our lives at work.
-The great opportunity here is incidental movement. – make the most of your time by taking the stairs & working your plan.
+The great opportunity here is incidental movement – make the most of your time.